 In January, 1977, President Jimmy Carter requested that the historic desk be returned to the White House for use, once again, in the Oval Office.
 In 1981, President Ronald Reagan also chose to use this desk in the Oval Office.
 President George Bush used it in the same office for five months in 1989 before having it moved to his Residence Office.

-On January 20th, 1993, the Resolute Desk was returned to the Oval Office for use by President Clinton and is still used today by President Barack Obama.
+On January 20th, 1993, the Resolute Desk was returned to the Oval Office for use by President Clinton and is still used today by President Biden.

 Our Presidents Desk is a hand made reproduction of the famous Resolute Desk and is made to order by our company, The Presidents Desk in Canada.